lotaway/local-llm-provider/README.md

 Notice: I use miniforge3 as python environment here, if you use other python environment, you should change the directory accordingly.
 Such as if you're using `anaconda`, directory prefix are `/home/{user}/canda/`

 Done all process, now you can use `bitsandbytes` in your python code.

+## For Multiple Mac (Apple silicon) devices

+You can use [exo](https://github.com/exo-explore/exo) to start the mac device as node, multiple devices as clusters, and let data flow between them to use both gpu.